 Centuries later, the Seneca Indians began to drain the swamp and clear some of the forests for farming.
 To the first European settlers in the early 19th century the remaining clusters of oak trees were reminiscent of an orchard and so they named the area "Oak Orchard Swamp."
 Settlers expanded artificial drainage of the swamp to improve logging and farming operations, but, plagued by high costs, and a cycle of muck fires and floods, the outcome was marginal at best.
 By the 1950s, landowners were looking to further develop and convert the lands to other uses.
 This development would have resulted in the loss of these vital wetlands forever.

-On May 19, 1958 the federal government established the Oak Orchard National Wildlife Refuge, using funds from the sale of Migratory Bird Conservation Stamps, or "Duck Stamps".
+On May 19, 1958 the federal government established the Oak Orchard National Wildlife Refuge, using funds from the sale of Migratory Bird Hunting and Conservation Stamps, or "Duck Stamps".
 To avoid confusion with the neighboring Oak Orchard State Wildlife Management Area, the refuge was renamed Iroquois National Wildlife Refuge in 1964.

 From the New York State Thruway (I-90) take exit 48-A (Pembroke/Medina).
 Go north on Route 77 for approximately 8 miles.
 At the 4-way stop light in Alabama Center continue straight for one more mile to Casey Road.
 Turn left on Casey Road.
 The Headquarters Building is one mile west.

 Phone: (585) 948-5445